the14gentleman-pixel/Those-Animatronics-Memories/README.md

 # THOSE ANIMATRONICS MEMORIES

-## Documento de Design do Jogo (GDD)
+## Game Design Document (GDD)

 ---

-## 1. VISÃO GERAL
+## 1. OVERVIEW

-**Título:** Those Animatronics Memories
+**Title:** Those Animatronics Memories
-**Gênero:** Terror psicológico / Sobrevivência **Estilo:** Gameplay estática (inspirado nos jogos clássicos de FNAF) **Plataforma alvo:** PC
-**Motor / Linguagem planejada:** Java (IntelliJ IDEA)
+**Genre:** Psychological Horror / Survival
+**Style:** Static Gameplay (inspired by classic FNAF games) **Target Platform:** PC
+**Engine:** Clickteam Fusion Developer 25
+***Development Note:** The initial prototype was created in Java (IntelliJ IDEA) using Object-Oriented Programming (OOP).*

 ---

-## 2. PREMISSA NARRATIVA
+## 2. NARRATIVE PREMISE

-O jogador assume o papel de um homem comum, contratado como **guarda noturno após o incidente da Mordida de 83**, na antiga Fazbear’s Family Dinner.

-A pizzaria está **fechada por investigações policiais**, mas a Fazbear Entertainment pressiona para reabrir o local o mais rápido possível.

-O protagonista aceita o trabalho mesmo conhecendo os rumores, pois precisa sustentar e custear o tratamento médico de sua filha, que se encontra em **estado terminal**.

-A narrativa não é entregue de forma explícita, mas fragmentada por:
+The player assumes the role of an ordinary man hired as a **night guard following the "Bite of '83" incident** at the old Fazbear’s Family Diner.

+The pizzeria is **closed for police investigation**, but Fazbear Entertainment is pressuring to reopen the location as quickly as possible.

+The protagonist accepts the job despite knowing the rumors because he needs to support and pay for the medical treatment of his daughter, who is in a **terminal state**.

+The narrative is not delivered explicitly, but fragmented through:

-* mensagens do Phone Man
+* Phone Man messages
+* Noises
-* ruídos
+* Visual glitches
-* falhas visuais
+* Animatronic behavior
-* comportamento dos animatrônicos
-* e pelas próprias mecânicas de sanidade
+* The sanity mechanics themselves

 ---

-## 3. AMBIENTAÇÃO
+## 3. SETTING

-**Local:** Sala de segurança de uma pizzaria abandonada

-Elementos visuais e sonoros:

-* iluminação fraca e instável
-* câmeras com falhas e ruídos
-* áreas isoladas com vestígios do incidente
-* silêncio quebrado por passos, rangidos e estática

-A sensação geral é de abandono recente, não de ruína antiga.
+**Location:** Security room of an abandoned pizzeria.

+Visual and Audio Elements:

+* Dim and unstable lighting
+* Cameras with glitches and static
+* Isolated areas with traces of the incident
+* Silence broken by footsteps, creaks, and static

+The general feeling is of **recent abandonment**, not ancient ruin.

 ---

-## 4. SALA DE SEGURANÇA (GAMEPLAY BASE)
+## 4. SECURITY ROOM (CORE GAMEPLAY)

-O jogador permanece fixo na sala durante as noites.
+The player remains fixed in the room during the nights.

-### Elementos interativos:
+### Interactive Elements:

-* **Computador:** acesso às câmeras
-* **Porta à esquerda:** pode ser segurada manualmente
-* **Painel de vidro frontal:** visão direta de um corredor
-* **Mesa:** esconderijo
-* **Luzes:** podem ser desligadas
-* **Gaveta:** contém a foto da filha
+* **Computer:** Access to cameras
+* **Left Door:** Can be held manually
+* **Front Glass Panel:** Direct view of a corridor
+* **Desk:** Hiding spot
+* **Lights:** Can be turned off
+* **Photo:** Viewable while hiding under the desk

 ---

-## 5. ANIMATRÔNICOS
+## 5. ANIMATRONICS

 ### 5.1 Fredbear

-* Aproxima-se pelo corredor frontal
-* Aparece no painel de vidro
-* Ao ser visto, exige que o jogador:

-  * apague a luz
-  * esconda-se sob a mesa
+* Approaches through the front corridor
+* Appears at the glass panel
+* When seen, requires the player to:
+  * Turn off the light
+  * Hide under the desk

-Fredbear pode:
+Fredbear may:

-* atacar
+* Attack
-* apenas observar
+* Just observe
-* ou desaparecer sem explicação

-Quanto menor a sanidade, maior a chance de aparições falsas.
+* Or disappear without explanation

+The lower the sanity, the higher the chance of false apparitions.

 ---

 ### 5.2 SpringBonnie

-* Ataca pela porta lateral
-* Tenta forçar a entrada

-Mecânica principal:

-* o jogador deve **segurar fisicamente a porta**

-Consequências:

-* segurar a porta por muito tempo reduz sanidade
-* soltar cedo demais pode resultar em ataque
+* Attacks through the side door
+* Tries to force entry

+**Core Mechanic:**

+* The player must **physically hold the door shut**

+**Consequences:**

+* Holding the door for too long reduces sanity
+* Releasing too early may result in an attack

 ---

-## 6. SISTEMA DE SANIDADE MENTAL
+## 6. MENTAL SANITY SYSTEM

-A sanidade representa o estado psicológico do protagonista.

-### Fontes de perda:

-* aparição de animatrônicos
+Sanity represents the protagonist's psychological state.

+### Sources of Sanity Loss:

+* Animatronic apparitions
-* barulhos repentinos
+* Sudden noises
-* vultos nas câmeras
-* tempo excessivo segurando a porta
-* tempo excessivo escondido sob a mesa
+* Shadows on the cameras
+* Excessive time holding the door
+* Excessive time hidden under the desk (without focusing on the photo)

-### Recuperação:
+### Recovery:

-* o jogador deve **parar todas as ações**
-* abrir a gaveta
-* olhar fixamente para a foto da filha

-Durante esse tempo:

-* o jogador fica completamente vulnerável
+* The player must **hide under the desk**.
+* The photo of the daughter is already with the protagonist.
+* While under the desk, the player can view the photo to restore calm.

+**During this time:**

+* The player is completely vulnerable to outside threats if timed poorly.

 ---

-## 7. COLAPSO MENTAL
+## 7. MENTAL COLLAPSE

-Quando a sanidade chega a zero:
+When sanity reaches zero:

-1. comandos atrasam
+1. Commands lag/delay
-2. ações podem ocorrer automaticamente
-3. o jogador não distingue realidade de alucinação

-Se o estado persistir:

-* ocorre a morte por colapso psicológico / ataque cardíaco
+2. Actions may occur automatically
+3. The player cannot distinguish reality from hallucination

+If this state persists:

+* Death occurs via psychological collapse / heart attack.

 ---

-## 8. SISTEMA DE CICLOS ("VIDAS")
+## 8. CYCLE SYSTEM ("LIVES")

-O jogo **não utiliza vidas tradicionais** e este sistema **não se aplica à parte do escritório**.

-Os **ciclos mentais** estão ligados **exclusivamente aos minigames pós-turno** (objetivos opcionais).

-Durante a gameplay principal (12AM–6AM), não há limite de tentativas: falhar resulta apenas no reinício da noite.
+The game **does not use traditional lives**, and this system **does not apply to the office gameplay**.

+**Mental Cycles** are linked **exclusively to post-shift minigames** (optional objectives).

+During the main gameplay (12 AM–6 AM), there is no limit on attempts: failure simply results in restarting the night.

 ---

-### 8.1 Ciclos por Minigame (Modo Normal)
+### 8.1 Cycles per Minigame (Normal Mode)

-Cada minigame pós-turno possui **até 3 ciclos mentais próprios**.

-Esses ciclos representam a capacidade do protagonista de "forçar-se கொள்ள mentalmente" a continuar tarefas perigosas após um turno exaustivo.

-#### Funcionamento:
+Each post-shift minigame has **up to 3 specific mental cycles**.

+These cycles represent the protagonist's capacity to "mentally force himself" to continue dangerous tasks after an exhausting shift.

+**Mechanics:**

-* Cada morte dentro do minigame consome **1 ciclo**
+* Each death within the minigame consumes **1 cycle**.
-* Ao perder os 3 ciclos naquele minigame específico:

-  * o protagonista desiste da tarefa
-  * o objetivo é automaticamente ignorado
-  * a noite termina
+* Upon losing all 3 cycles in that specific minigame:
+  * The protagonist gives up on the task.
+  * The objective is automatically ignored.
+  * The night ends.
-  * **Frase-tema:** *Some memories don’t reset.*
+  * **Theme Phrase:** *Some memories don’t reset.*

 ---

-### 8.2 Representação Narrativa das Mortes
+### 8.2 Narrative Representation of Deaths

-As mortes nos minigames **não são mostradas como falhas explícitas**.

-Cada colapso segue a lógica onírica:

-**Primeiro colapso:**
+Deaths in minigames are **not shown as explicit failures**.

+Each collapse follows dream logic:

+**First Collapse:**

-* tela preta
+* Black screen
-* respiração pesada
+* Heavy breathing
-* corte direto para 6:00 AM
+* Direct cut to 6:00 AM
-* protagonista acorda na sala

-**Segundo colapso:**

-* despertar brusco
-* pequenas falhas visuais no ambiente
-* ruído distante de animatrônico

-**Terceiro colapso (desistência):**

-* protagonista acorda
-* permanece sentado por alguns segundos
+* Protagonist wakes up in the room

+**Second Collapse:**

-* levanta lentamente
+* Abrupt waking
+* Small visual glitches in the environment
+* Distant animatronic noise

+**Third Collapse (Resignation):**

+* Protagonist wakes up
-* decide não continuar a tarefa
+* Sits for a few seconds

-Nenhuma morte é confirmada como real.
+* Stands up slowly
+* Decides not to continue the task

+No death is confirmed as real.

 ---

-### 8.3 Modo Nightmare
+### 8.3 Nightmare Mode

-O **Modo Nightmare** altera completamente o peso psicológico dos ciclos.

-Neste modo:

-* existe um **limite global de 3 ciclos mentais**
-* esses ciclos são compartilhados entre **todos os minigames pós-turno da semana**
-* perder os 3 ciclos impede qualquer tentativa futura de objetivos opcionais

-Consequências narrativas:

-* o protagonista demonstra sinais claros de esgotamento extremo
+**Nightmare Mode** completely alters the psychological weight of the cycles.

+In this mode:

+* There is a **global limit of 3 mental cycles**.
+* These cycles are shared across **all post-shift minigames for the entire week**.
+* Losing 3 cycles prevents any future attempts at optional objectives.

+**Narrative Consequences:**

+* The protagonist shows clear signs of extreme exhaustion.
-* diálogos do Phone Man tornam-se mais curtos ou ausentes
+* Phone Man dialogues become shorter or absent.
-* algumas Memories tornam-se inacessíveis

-O Modo Nightmare não altera os finais padrão, mas **dificulta drasticamente** o acesso ao Final Bom e ao Final Secreto.

-Texto exibido ao ativar o modo:
+* Some *Memories* become inaccessible.

+Nightmare Mode does not alter the standard endings but **drastically increases the difficulty** of accessing the Good Ending and the Secret Ending.

+Text displayed when activating the mode:

 > *You won’t wake up the same way twice.*